 Below are a few examples of the kind of books the group may read.
 We will vote between several options each period and select a book based on reader interests.
-GW faculty and alumni authored books may be featured as well.

 Participation is free for GW alumni!
-You are responsible only for obtaining a copy of the book.

 Participants can get books for free at their local library or purchase them.